+UN Geneva’s Director-General warns of difficult year ahead - SWI swissinfo.ch

 UN Geneva’s Director-General warns of difficult year ahead

-This year is anticipated to be “even more difficult than 2023”, as stated by Tatiana Valovaya, the Director-General of the United Nations (UN) in Geneva.
+This year is expected to be “even more difficult than 2023”, according to Tatiana Valovaya, the Director-General of the United Nations (UN) in Geneva.

-In a discussion with UN staff in Geneva, she underscored the financial challenges confronted by the UN Secretariat in the last six months of the year.
-The UN Office in Geneva faced difficulties in its development and opted to close the Palais des Nations to save on electricity costs.
+In talks with UN staff in Geneva, she underscored the financial challenges the UN Secretariat faced over the last six months of 2023.
+The UN Office in Geneva (UNOG) faced difficulties in its development and opted to close the Palais des Nations to save on electricity costs.

-This year is anticipated to be challenging.
-The UN Office in Geneva has been preparing for cost-cutting measures since the beginning of the year, said Valovaya.
-However, salaries remain uncompromised, on the condition that “we make some concessions”.
-Other expenses will need to be reduced by 35 to 45%.
+This year is expected to be challenging.
+UNOG has been preparing for cost-cutting measures since the beginning of the year, said Valovaya.
+However, salaries are not in danger, on condition that “we make some concessions”.
+Other expenses will need to be reduced by 35-45%.

-"We are considering the option of closing buildings that do not host conferences," concluded the Director-General.
+“We are considering the option of closing buildings that do not host conferences,” concluded the UN Director-General.

 In compliance with the JTI standards